bahmutov/node-sentry-error-reporter/README.md

 ## Use

+The goal is to have zero configuration reporter that handles global or app's errors automatically.

 Set environment variable `SENTRY_URL` if you need exception reporting.
 Then just require the module and pass (if needed) a server object, for example an Express app.